matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Scopes control what VMs can do**

-- The default service account has Project Editor role--
+- The default service account has Project Editor role:
     - This can be dangerous.
 - Scopes are used to limit permissions when using the defualt service accounts.